Curriculum Notes Year 7

 Head of Department: Mr. Ahmed Afana

-ICT and Computing includes these interrelated elements:
+The Computing curriculum includes these interrelated elements:

-• Computer Science (CS) is the discipline that explains how digital systems work, how they are designed and programmed, and the fundamental principles of information and computation.
+• Computer Science (CS) is the discipline that explains how digital systems work, how they are

 • Information Technology (IT) covers the purposeful creation and application of digital systems to communicate, transfer data and process information collaboratively with others.